yubrshen/yubrshen-github.io/20210529164328-deps_edn_for_clojurescirpt_shadow_cljs_be_connectable_with_cider_connect_cljs.md

 For each alias for a main program (here &rsquo;serve&rsquo;), those dependencies must be added.

-This note of observation is done and confirmed on May 29, 2021.
+This note of observation is confirmed on May 29, 2021.
 The duration of the validity might be limited.

 <a id="orgca5c158"></a>